J094/kitti_4_orbslam3_vio/README.md

 # !!Note!!
 I made some changes in pykitti to make sure the reference frame is the first frame from KITTI raw sync data.
-The origin version from `pykitti`:
+The origin version from `pykitti.utils`:
 ```python
 def load_oxts_packets_and_poses(oxts_files):
     """Generator to read OXTS ground truth data.